 The entire technique of using the learning curve is dependent on your brain.
 If the brain isn’t focused, all your efforts will be useless.

-All these factors combined will lead to positive results.
+All of these factors combined will lead to positive results.
 You can set out time in your schedule for mental exercises to strengthen your focus.
 Another thing to do is to practice your skill in isolation so that there are minimal distractions.
 Breaks are yet another vital part of maintaining your focus throughout the process.

 9. Stay Determined

 You know how charcoal has to go through indescribable pressure to become a diamond?
 Well, you’ll have to go through something similar, too.
 As said previously, it is not a magic trick.
-You will have to put in a lot of effort.

 You can only be successful if you stay determined.
 If you head in intending to quit as things get difficult to manage, you’ll never reach your goal.